Are you planning to celebrate your birthday in Seattle?

 - Deep Sea Sugar & Salt in Georgetown

-- Lazy Cow Bakery (vegan!) in Fremont
+- Lazy Cow Bakery in Fremont—it’s vegan!

 - Simply Desserts in Fremont